Socialist Party of America: Early history

-Early political perspectives ranged from radical socialism to social democracy, with Victor Berger and New York party leader Morris Hillquit on the more social democratic or right wing of the party and radical socialists and syndicalists, including Debs and members of the Industrial Workers of the World (IWW) on the left.
+Early political perspectives ranged from radical socialism to social democracy.
+Victor Berger and New York party leader Morris Hillquit sat on the party's more social democratic or right-wing side.
+Radical socialists and syndicalists, including Debs and members of the Industrial Workers of the World (IWW), sat on the left.
 There were also agrarian utopian-leaning radicals, such as Julius Wayland of Kansas, who edited the party's leading national newspaper, Appeal to Reason, along with trade unionists; Jewish, Finnish and German immigrants; and intellectuals such as Walter Lippmann and the Black activist/intellectual Hubert Harrison.
 The party outsourced its newspapers and publications so that it would not have an internal editorial board that was a power in its own right.
 As a result, a handful of outside publishers dominated the published messages the party distributed and agitated for a much more radical anti-capitalist revolutionary message than the party itself tolerated.
 The Appeal to Reason newspaper thus became part of its radical left wing as did the Charles H. Kerr Publishing Company of Chicago, which produced over half of the pamphlets and books that were sold at party meetings.

 Approaches to agriculture and farmers' interests were subject to significant debate in the party.
 While members in most parts of the country advocated collective farming, the Texas and Oklahoma state parties supported populist policies based on small-scale farm ownership, which socialists elsewhere considered economically backward.
 The populist position was backed by Algie Martin Simons, who argued that small farmers were not being eradicated under capitalist pressure as many socialists believed, but that they were "a permanent factor in the agricultural life in America" and that socialist and labor movements needed to attract their support to advance working-class interests.
 After disappointing performances in the 1908 elections when it ran on an under-developed agrarian platform based on land collectivization, in 1912 the party adopted a program of reforms including state-backed agricultural cooperatives, socialization of transport, storage and processing facilities, progressive land taxes, and government-supported land leases for small farmers.

 Positions in the party on racial segregation varied and were the subject of heated debate from its foundation to the 1919 split.
 At its founding convention, a resolution was presented in favor of "equal rights for all human beings without distinction of color, race or sex", specifically highlighting African Americans as particularly oppressed and exploited and calling for them to be organized by the socialist and labor movements.
 This was opposed by a number of white delegates, who argued that specific appeals to black workers were unnecessary.
 Two of the black delegates present agreed with this position, but the third, William Costley, held that blacks were in "a distinct and peculiar position in contradiction to other laboring elements in the United States".
 Costley introduced his own resolution, which also condemned the campaign of "lynching, burning and disenfranchisement" that black Americans suffered.
 His resolution passed, albeit with the language on "lynching, burning, and disenfranchisement" removed.